-Identical copies of the application should be submitted to both institutions at the below email addresses by 21 February 2023.
+Identical copies of the EoI application should be submitted to both institutions at the below email addresses by 30 September 2024.

-Exeter: QUEX@exeter.ac.uk UQ: globalstrategy@uq.edu.au
+Exeter: QUEX@exeter.ac.uk UQ: quex@uq.edu.au

-All applications will be jointly assessed and shortlisted by each University's Stage One Review Panel.
+Eols will be assessed by a joint Review Panel.
+Successful applicants will be invited to submit a full proposal.
+Full proposals will be jointly assessed and shortlisted by each University's QUEX Review Panel.
 Shortlists will be submitted to the QUEX Institute Strategy Board for final funding decisions.
 Lead applicants will be notified within the specified timeframe (see key dates).